Privacy & Security

 The key is validated with a lightweight API call before it is saved.
 You can remove it at any time in Settings to return to the default proxy path.

-BYOK affects only transcript text.
-If you have analytics or crash diagnostics enabled in Settings, those events continue to be sent to our server independent of your API key choice.
+Both options affect only transcript text.
+If you have analytics or crash diagnostics enabled in Settings, those events continue to be sent to our server independent of your AI provider choice.
 To minimize all contact with our infrastructure, also disable analytics and crash diagnostics in Settings.

 Device Permissions